 Keith Potger's decision to continue with The Seekers' name after their demise probably surprised many, but in the late sixties groups were assembled to order by managers to fulfil what they saw as a gap in the market.
 The Monkees and Toomorrow were both assembled to cash in on the teen market to greater, or lesser, extent.

-in an American hit with a cover version of Melanie's "Look What They've Done To My
+hit with a cover version of Melanie's "Look What They've Done To My Song, Ma", once